Vincenzo Pellegrino

-Vincenzo David Pellegrino (born 1967 in Liverpool, Merseyside) is an English actor who was in hospital drama Casualty from 1997–1999.
+Vincenzo David Pellegrino (born 1967) is an English actor who was in hospital drama Casualty from 1997 to 1999.
 He played Derek (Sunny) Sunderland, a porter.

-After leaving Casualty, he worked in Where the Heart Is.
+After leaving Casualty, he worked on Where the Heart Is.

+In 2003 & 2005 (2 seasons) Pellegrino played recurring character Dr. Fergus Gallagher, a "Scenes of Crime Officer", in the ITV spin-off of "The Bill".

 In 2004, Pellegrino returned to television as Sid Rooney, a careworker in The Story of Tracy Beaker.

 In 2017, he played a London Journalist in the three part drama on BBC “Three Girls”.